Dijon Bourgogne-franche-comte, France Travel Guide

 Mandatory for Schengen visa, recommended for all travelers.
 World Nomads, SafetyWing, or Insubuy are options.

-Dijon generally presents a more affordable experience than Paris, however still reflects French pricing.
+Dijon generally presents a more affordable an experience different from Paris, but still reflects French pricing.
 The official currency in France is the Euro (€).
 ATMs are widely available.
 Major credit cards (Visa, Mastercard) gain acceptance in most establishments.
-Carrying some cash for smaller purchases is useful.
+Carrying a small sum of money for smaller purchases is useful.
 A Travel wallet with RFID blocking provides good safety for your cards and documents.

 Daily costs range from €100-€200.
 This includes accommodation, meals, transportation, and attractions.

 Daily costs from €200+.
-This covers high-end accommodation, fine dining, and exclusive experiences.
+This deals with high-end accommodation, fine dining, and exclusive experiences.

 Dijon is generally a very safe city for tourists.
 Serious crime targeting visitors is rare.
-However, petty crime, like pickpocketing, may occur where there are many tourists.
+However, petty crime, like pickpocketing, might happen in busy tourist spots.